What's the difference between university halls and private halls?

 Private halls, which are run for profit and often have modern facilities and luxuries like ensuite bathrooms, tend to be more expensive than older, more basic university halls.

-What is important is knowing what you are paying for and how long you have the place for.
+It's important to know both what you are paying for and how long you have the place for.

-Private halls expect their rent paid on time, too, says Gaming Anonymous.
+Private halls expect their rent paid on time, too, says Gaming Anonymous on The Student Room.
 With private halls “there is absolutely no leeway with regards to the deposit or rent.
 I have heard that a university can delay your first month rent until your student finance arrives in some circumstances.
 This almost definitely isn't possible with private accommodation.”